If you’re looking for a great city break during the low season, consider Baltimore! This guide covers the best things to do in Baltimore in winter!

-Savor delicious burgers at Shake Shack or The Abbey Burger Bistro, BBQ at Boog’s Barbeque, the best crab cake at Ryleigh’s Oyster, and the crab pretzels at Frank and Nic’s West End Grille.
+Savor delicious burgers at Shake Shack or The Abbey Burger Bistro or the best crab cake at Ryleigh’s Oyster.

 Tchaikovsky’s classic Nutcracker is an annual winter treat for the whole family.
 Bring your loved ones to the stunning Hippodrome Theatre and immerse them in the Magic of Christmas Ballet.

 This world-famous ballet, with its playful and imaginative storytelling, will make you relive your fondest childhood dreams with astonishing costumes, soaring birds, fascinating acrobatics, giant puppets, and unique and classical dances performed on a grand and beautiful stage.

 The international professional cast will feature local Baltimore children from The Moving Company Dance Center and stars of Ukraine ballet who perform at the highest level of classical technique.

 Address: 12 N Eutaw St, Baltimore, MD 21201

 If you want to make the most of Christmas and treat yourself to something delicious on a blustery winter day, then Woodberry Kitchen will definitely hit the spot.